-Now pull your knee toward your chest.
-Because you've relaxed muscles that were tense, you can now stretch those muscles a little more.
+STEP FOUR: Now pull your knee toward your chest.
+Because you've relaxed muscles that were just working, you can now stretch those muscles a little more.
 You'll probably be able to move your knee closer to your chest until you reach a new tightness barrier.